The American Automobile Industry in World War Two

 • Labor was tight.
 Men were being drafted into the war, and General Motors had the Guide Lamp and Delco-Remy Divisions in Anderson.
 Chevrolet also had a plant in Anderson later in the war.
 The GM plants would have paid higher wages than what Howe would have been able to afford.

-• The website "Fire Trucks at War" is the best resource for fire apparatus in World War Two.
-It shows that Howe at a minimum built Class 500 fire trucks on Ford chassis and Class 750 units on Sterling chassis.
+• The website "Fire Trucks at War" is the best resource for fire apparatus during World War Two.
+It shows that Howe, at a minimum built Class 500 fire trucks on Ford chassis and Class 750 units on Sterling chassis.
 "Fire Trucks at War" names seven companies that built the apparatus for both the Class 500 and Class 750 fire trucks on chassis by various truck companies.
 Howe is not named although there are a couple of photos of Howe apparatus on the website.

 • Before the U.S. became involved in World War Two, and then especially after the country entered the conflict in December 1942, the U.S. Army opened new bases that needed fire trucks immediately.
 So, it contracted with multiple fire apparatus companies to provide them in an expeditious manner.
-It could not wait on Howe to build the necessary quantities.
+It could not wait for Howe to build the necessary quantities.

 • Howe was also building civilian fire trucks during World War Two.

-I believe Howe built a small portion of the 979 units mentioned above.
+I believe, Howe built a small portion of the 979 units mentioned above.
 It should be noted there is no known primary source for this number.
 Production numbers for fire apparatus purchased by the U.S. military during World War Two are almost non-existent.
 Howe undoubtedly built a portion of the 2,000 trailers noted above.
-But the immediate need for equipment during the war world have kept a small company like Howe from building all of them.
+But the immediate need for equipment during the war would have kept a small company like Howe from building all of them.

 Editor's note: Information I obtained in August 2021 indicates that starting in 1942, Howe built 103 Chevrolet COE 1-1/2-ton 4x4 fire trucks for the U.S. Navy.
 It is unknown how long it took Howe to complete the work.
 However, the 103 units do give a start on the 979 fire trucks it has been reported it built during World War Two.